Hippo

 Don’t ever miss the Good Things.
 Download the Good Things Guy App now on Apple or Google

-Click the link below to listen to the Good Things Guy Podcast, with Brent Lindeque – South Africa’s very own Good Things Guy.
-He’s on a mission to change what the world pays attention to, and he truly believes that there’s good news all around us.
+Do you have something to add to this story?
+Please share it in the comments or follow GoodThingsGuy on Facebook & Twitter to keep up to date with good news as it happens, or share your good news with us by clicking here or click the link below to listen to the Good Things Guy Podcast with Brent Lindeque – South Africa’s very own Good Things Guy.
+He’s on a mission to change what the world pays attention to, and he truly believes there’s good news around us.
 In the Good Things Guy podcast, you’ll meet these everyday heroes & hear their incredible stories:

 Or watch an episode of Good Things TV below, a show created to offer South Africans balance in a world with what feels like constant bad news.
-We’re here to remind you that there are still so many good things happening in South Africa & we’ll hopefully leave you feeling a little more proudly South African.
+We’re here to remind you that there are still so many good things happening in South Africa & we’ll leave you feeling a little more proudly South African.

 About the Author

-Tyler Leigh Vivier is a writer for Good Things Guy.
+Tyler Leigh Vivier is the Editor for Good Things Guy.

 Her passion is to spread good news across South Africa with a big focus on environmental issues, animal welfare and social upliftment.
-Outside of Good Things Guy, she is an avid reader and lover of tea.
+Outside of Good Things Guy, she is an avid reader, gardener, bird watcher and loves to escape to the Kruger National Park.

 Leave a Reply